AleksTurov/motors/README.md

 ## What can be improved next

 - **Feature selection:**
   After making rolling and trend features, you can choose only the most important ones (for example, using SHAP values or Boruta).

 - **Hyperparameter tuning:**
   You can try to find the best model settings using tools like GridSearchCV or Optuna.

-- **Time-based validation:**
-  It is better to use TimeSeriesSplit for cross-validation because it works well with time data.

 - **Business logic postprocessing:**
   You can change the predictions after the model works.
 For example, if the model often predicts too much RUL, you can make a correction or add a "safety margin".